 Quit the EVE-NG user interface by click on the Sign out button.

 Finally, in the EVE-NG terminal window, shut down the virtual machine by running the command:

 # shutdown -h now

 We downloaded the EVE-NG VM and set it up in VMware Player.
-We integrated the EVE-NG media handlers with the Firefox browser.
+We integrated the EVE-NG media handlers with the Firefox browser and we configured the Linux host computer, VMware Player, and the EVE-NG VM to ensure Cloud interfaces worked correctly.
 Then we demonstrated a very basic network topology using the QEMU hypervisor in EVE-NG.